2018 KICKBALL LEAGUE OF ROCHESTER RULES

 Infielders may stand outside the dirt (in the outfield) if they choose to.

-Outfielders are to remain outside the dirt (in the outfield; approx 75ft from home) until the ball has been kicked.
+Outfielders are to remain outside the dirt (in the outfield; approximately 75 feet from home) until the ball has been kicked.

 Infielders are not permitted to move into the Neutral Zone, from the time the ball has been pitched and until the ball has been kicked.